If you find yourself in a car accident, there is a high possibility that you may obtain a whiplash injury.

 No matter the level of injury and pain sustained in a whiplash injury, or any other body part for that matter, we always suggest injured people contact a specialist personal injury, motor vehicle compensation or car accident lawyer to have your claim assessed.
 Never assume you are not entitled to be compensated, no matter how minor you think your injury may be.

-You may not even realise that you have a whiplash injury immediately after a car accident.
-Most people are in differing levels of shock, all of which can mask any discomfort or neck pain after a car accident.
-Symptoms can also develop weeks or months after the accident.
-Whether your symptoms were masked by shock or developed later, you may still bring a whiplash injury claim.
+You may not realise you have a whiplash injury immediately after a car accident.
+Often, people are in differing levels of shock, which can mask any pain or discomfort.
+More symptoms can also develop weeks or months after the car accident.
+Whether your symptoms were masked by shock or developed later, you may still need to pursue a whiplash injury compensation claim.

-What are the whiplash injury compensation payouts that can be claimed?
+What are the compensation amounts that can be claimed?

 How do I make a car accident whiplash injury compensation claim?